• Home

 Jump to Recipe

-chicken and rice soup recipe made with leftover chicken and rice
+homemade chicken and rice soup recipe in a bowl

 This recipe comes together quickly when you use leftover chicken and rice.
 Chicken and Rice Soup is frugal, but I saved even more by using Homemade Chicken Broth.